MaxAggedon/Add-in-TaskPane-Sample/readme.md

 ====================================================================================

-If you don't have Office 2013 or later, or are not using Windows:
+If you are using Office Online:

 1. Host these files locally (on localhost) or online (e.g. AWS, Azure, Heroku, etc).
-In the manifest.xml file, change the default value of the SourceLocation to point to the URL where the index.html file is hosted.
+In the manifest.xml file, change the DefaultValue of the SourceLocation to point to the URL where the index.html file is hosted.

 2. Go to the Office 365 portal (https://portal.office.com) and click on Admin in the app launcher on the top left hand corner.